 - Add scallions or sesame seeds as a garnish.
 You can also use a microplane to grate fresh ginger and fresh garlic over the chicken once it is already done cooking.

 - Then add the sauce over the top and the heat of the chicken and the sauce help mute the flavors a little without killing them in the cooking process.
-It is a small thing but the flavors are so bright and fresh it gives it a new level of flavor.
+Certainly, it appears a small thing but the flavors are so bright and fresh it gives it a new level of flavor.

-- Put all the ingredients into a large tupperware or ziploc bag.
+- Put all the ingredients into a large Tupperware or Ziploc bag.